Visual brand language

-Visual brand language is the intentional use of design elements- such as shape, colour, materials, finish, typography and composition- to subliminally communicate a company's values and personality through imagery and design style.
+Visual brand language is the intentional use of design elements—such as shape, color, materials, finish, typography and composition—to subliminally communicate a company's values and personality through imagery and design style.
 It is intended to create a first impression of the brand for the consumer.
 It is considered by some to be an essential part of gaining both a substantial customer base and work force.
-Successful visual brand language creates a memorable experience for the consumers, encouraging repeat businesses.
+Effective visual brand language aims to create a consistent experience for consumers.

 For example, the primary pieces of the Starbucks were black and white icons.
 These icons are certain collection Starbucks will use throughout its brand.
-Each year, their promotional campaigns would use the same set of icons, but different ones displayed each time, and in different colour palettes.
+Each year, their promotional campaigns would use the same set of icons, but different ones displayed each time, and in different color palettes.

-Another distinguishing iconic design element is the BMW 'split grill' continuously employed to represent the brand.
-While the grill size and design details evolve over time, the underlying idea is consistent, allowing it to stay familiar to its audience.
+Another distinguishing iconic design element is the BMW 'split grille' continuously employed to represent the brand.
+While the grille size and design details evolve over time, the underlying idea is consistent, allowing it to stay familiar to its audience.